joaopereiradsantos/joaopereiradsantos-website/content/home/accomplishments.md

     certificate_url = "https://www.udemy.com/certificate/UC-9490005b-073c-40ff-9d8a-5f6cf7fdf199/"
     date_start = "2020-11-23"
     date_end = ""
-    description = "Learn about Plotly to create plots like Bar Charts, Line Charts, Scatter Plots, Heat Maps, etc; Create Layouts with Plotly's Dash library; Use Dash to create interactive components with Plotly; Learn how to connect multiple inputs and outputs with a dashboard; Update live interactive graphs with clicks, hover overs, and more; Connect the interactive dashboard to live updating data for streaming information; Learn how to secure your interactive dashboards with App Authorization; Deploy your interactive dashboards to the internet with services like Heroku. "
+    description = "Learn about Plotly to create plots like Bar Charts, Line Charts, Scatter Plots, Heat Maps, etc; Create Layouts with Plotly's Dash library; Use Dash to create interactive components with Plotly; Learn how to connect multiple inputs and outputs with a dashboard; Update live interactive graphs with clicks, hover overs, and more; Connect the interactive dashboard to live updating data for streaming information; Learn how to secure your interactive dashboards with App Authorization; Deploy your interactive dashboards to the internet with services like Heroku.
+(9.5 Total Hours) "

 +++